Jean-François Ricard: French National Terrorism Prosecution Office

 After the receipt of the opinion of France's Superior Council of the Judiciary (Conseil supérieur de la magistrature; CSM) at its meeting of 21 May 2019, the 62-year-old Ricard was appointed General Counsel at the Court of Cassation to exercise the function of anti-terrorism public prosecutor at the Tribunal de grande instance de Paris, heading a new National Terrorism Prosecution Office (Parquet national antiterroriste; PNAT), beginning on 25 June 2019.
 He leads a team of 25 magistrates.
 His reputation among his colleagues was that he is uncompromising and perfectionist.
 Magistrate Jean-Louis Bruguière said: "He is a very good magistrate with [a] good understanding on major cases of radical Islamism.
 A hard worker and very meticulous, he knew the files by heart."

 During his time in office, Ricard led investigations into a stabbing attack near the former offices of the magazine Charlie Hebdo in September 2020, the murder of Samuel Paty in October 2020, the 2020 Nice stabbing later that month, and the Rambouillet knife attack in April 2021.

-Shortly after the 2022 Russian invasion of Ukraine, Ricard opened three inquiries over possible war crimes in the Ukrainian towns of Mariupol, Gostomel and Chernihiv, all related to acts against French citizens in the country.
+Shortly after the 2022 Russian invasion of Ukraine, Ricard opened three inquiries over possible war crimes in the Ukrainian towns of Mariupol, Hostomel and Chernihiv, all related to acts against French citizens in the country.